-For the roofing use CGI sheets which will be attached to the bamboo through J-hooks.
+For the roofing use CGI sheets and attach them to the bamboo through J-hooks.
 Ideally a bamboo mat or similar would be placed underneath to improve thermal comfort and increase sound insulation.

 11 | FINISHING

 11.4 MUD PLASTER

 The walls of the kitchen and veranda along with the attic are made from woven bamboo mat and mud plaster.